samsung-cnct/kraken-lib/Documentation/tags/README.md

 dryrun
 ```

-After setting up env variables you can execute up.sh without spinning up actual cluster
+After setting up env variables you can execute up.sh without spinning up an actual cluster
 ```bash
 $ ./bin/up.sh --config ~/.kraken/${CLUSTER}.yaml
 ```

-Then you can verify those tags through stdout when run some commands such as 'up.sh'
+Then you can verify those tags through stdout when running commands like 'up.sh'
 ```bash
 ...
 WARNING: --output not specified.
 Using $HOME/.kraken as location
 WARNING: Using 'dryrun' as tags
 ...
 ```
-Or you can set multiple tags using ',' for delimeter
+Or you can set multiple tags using the ',' delimiter
 ```bash
 $ export KRAKEN_TAGS="fabric_only,services_only"
 $ echo $KRAKEN_TAGS